Ripples from Interreflections

 no_ripples

-For very shiny bins, ripples often occur due to interreflections from the outer bin wall onto the bin floor and objects.
+For very shiny bins, ripples can occur due to interreflections from the bin wall onto the bin floor and objects.

-The ripples on the bin floor are smoothed out with the Gaussian filter.
-A sigma value of 2 is applied in this scenario.
+The ripples on the bin floor are suppressed with the Gaussian filter (sigma value of 2 is used in this case).

-3. Enable Noise Filter Suppression and check whether the ripples are removed or reduced like shown in the above figure.
+• Noise Filter Suppression: Enable this filter and check whether the ripples are removed or reduced, as shown in the above figure.

-4. If not sufficient, increase the Gaussian Filter sigma until the ripples are either removed or reduced.
+• Gaussian Smoothing: If ripples persist, gradually increase the sigma value until the ripples are removed or sufficiently reduced.

 edge